-Elephant Grounds Coffee Shop restaurant review - Hong Kong, China
+Elephant Grounds Coffee Shop restaurant - Hong Kong, China

 The latest to join Star Street’s picturesque village of small, interesting cafés, home goods stores, and fashion boutiques, is gourmet coffee roaster Elephant Grounds.